aczolan/mnist-raw-classifier/readme.md

 # mnist-raw-classifier
 Machine learning classifier that classifies MNIST data using either a Neural Network (NN) or Convolutional Neural Network (CNN) model.
+Written for CS 7357 Neural Networks and Deep Learning.
 Both models are implemented using Keras/Tensorflow and Scikit-learn packages.

 ## Run
 ```